Table of Contents

 The Ptolemaic Technique (2nd century CE)

-We would judge Mercury to malefic in the chart because it is most closely conjunct Mars.
+We may judge Mercury to be malefic in the chart because it is most closely conjunct Mars (Ptolemy says to judge it by its closest configurations).
 In this case, the Sun will meet the aspects of Jupiter, Venus, Mars, and Mercury twice, and the aspect of Saturn three times before it sets.
+It is unclear whether each aspect from the planet adds or subtracts, of if we are just to add each relevant planet once.
 Given the time left until they set, each of these planets individually adds and subtracts the following on their own in this chart:

 Jupiter +5.3 years

 Mars -6.4 years

 If we do the additions and subtractions only once per intervening planet, then the net added is negative 10.2 years, with a life expectancy of about 98.2 years.
 This figure accords with this actual length of life of 98 years.
 If we must add and subtract for each separate aspect then the net added is negative 33.3 years, for a life expectancy of 74.7 years.
 We got the correct result from just adding/subtracting once, so that is more promising, but also counter-intuitive.
 Why should we being adding or subtracting each hourly time only once, rather than adding or subtracting for each relevant aspect?
 Perhaps the determination by aspect is simply to know whether a planet will have an influence or not.
 In any case, this is certainly one of the most complex length-of-life techniques of the Hellenistic period.